 Machia Wilderness Camp was granted 501(c)(3) status in September 2005, formalizing its recognition as a non-profit organization by the Internal Revenue Service.

-Bonnie Machia still serves as camp director and president of the board of directors.
+Bonnie Machia still serves as Executive Director.
 Friends, family and the outdoor community continue to support the mission of the camp and our commitment to youth and our environment.

 Machia Wilderness Camp is committed to creating a more sustainable planet by focusing on today's youth.